blu3r4y/jku-room-search/README.md

     npm run watch

+### Create the Index

+Once installed, simply enter

+    npm run scrape

+On success, you find a `rooms.json` file in the root directory that should go to `/data/rooms.json` on the webserver.

+## Contributing

 Before committing, start the linter and let it fix errors

     npx tslint -p . -c tslint.json --fix

-### Create the Index

-Simply enter

-    npm run scrape

-On success, you should find a `rooms.json` in the root directory.